THERE’S THIS cartoon I have of a man crawling across a desert. The caption says: “Water … water … and perhaps just a little piece of pie.”

-There are separate menus for the bar and restaurant (as well as an innovative ladies’ light lunch menu).
+There are separate menus for the bar and restaurant (as well as an innovative - if politically incorrect - ladies’ light lunch menu).
 The restaurant menu on the website looks great – it includes pot roast Mayfield pheasant with root vegetables and chestnuts at a reasonable £15.50.
 But the truth is that I’ve never eaten in the restaurant.
 Not since I discovered The Pie.

 The Pie – a home-made chicken and leek shortcrust pastry pie – is served in the bar with market vegetables, potatoes and a rich gravy at a modest £10.95, and a very clever thing it is too.

 This allows for the maximum variety in the assembling of the meal and the dismantling of the tower.
 My preference is to keep the vegetables separate, take the thin lid off the top of the pie and eat the chicken and leek filling with the spoon used to serve the vegetables.
-That way, the creamy liquid inside is prevented from mingling with the rich brown gravy (which would be a disaster visually) and the thin biscuity crust can be eaten like … well, biscuits and gravy.
+That way, the light coloured creamy liquid inside is prevented from mingling with the dark brown gravy (which would be a visual disaster) and the thin biscuity crust can be eaten like … well, biscuits and gravy.

 The Middle House has a vast menu as well as daily specials chalked up on a board.
 The fish menu is tremendous.
 Sample menus are on their website, including a pan-fried Boars Head Farm fillet steak Rossini en croute with chicken liver pate and rich red wine and mushroom sauce at £22.95 – another kind of pie – which is kind of tempting.
-But the tower holds a powerful grip over me, and is less than half the price.
+But like the tower in Stephen King’s novels of the same name, The Pie holds a powerful grip over me, and is less than half the price.